softwaresaved/jamie/README.md

 # jobs-analysis

 This project aims to monitor and analyse the number of academic jobs, mainly in the UK, that require software skills.
-It does this by scraping jobs posted on the [job.ac.uk](https://www.jobs.ac.uk/) (academic jobs) website every day and stores these as file fragments.
+It does this by scraping jobs posted on the [job.ac.uk](https://www.jobs.ac.uk/) (academic jobs) website every week day and stores these as file fragments.
 These files are then pushed into a database.
 A classifier is then run to determine whether each job is a `Software Research Job` or not.
 By a `Software Research Job` we mean a job that requires some level of software development.
 A job that uses software as an end-user is not a Software Research job.

 ## Description of the project